sumnerevans/sumnerevans.com/content/posts/travel/2019-dc-transatlantic-cruise/2019-05-24-2019-05-31-queen-mary-2-crossing/index.rst

 and began to send the Germans information about the British.
 He had never been to the UK, so his main sources of intelligence were what he read in British newspapers and at in the library in Lisbon.
-He began to build out a fake network of sup-agents who "fed" him information that he then forwarded on to the Germans.
+He began to build out a fake network of sub-agents who "fed" him information that he then forwarded on to the Germans.
 Eventually, the British took notice of GARBO's potential as a double agent and had him moved to London where he continued to build out his "network" of spies.
-Despite many "setbacks" that GARBO faced (such as one of his "agents" falling ill and dying conveniently right before a massive troop movement), his intelligence was so "valuable" to the Germans that they did not attempt to set up any other spy networks.
-(The Germans were so saddened by the death of the fictitious sub-agent, that they gave his wife a pension, which GARBO took for himself.)
+Despite many "setbacks" that GARBO faced (such as one of his "agents" conveniently falling ill and dying right before a massive troop movement), his intelligence was so "valuable" to the Germans that they did not attempt to set up any other spy networks.
+(In fact, the Germans were so saddened by the death of the fictitious sub-agent, that they gave his wife a pension, which GARBO took for himself.)

 GARBO's biggest achievement was his crucial role in Operation Fortitude which successfully deceived the German High Command, all the way up to Hitler himself, into believing that the Normandy Invasion was a diversion, and that the *real* landing would occur in the Pas-de-Calais.
 GARBO became so trusted by the Germans that even after they had lost the war, GARBO (known by the Germans as *Alaric*) was awarded the Iron Cross for his service to the Third Reich.
+GARBO also was awarded a Most Excellent Order of the British Empire (MBE) by Great Britain for his contribution to the war effort on the allied side.
+He is likely the only person to have received high honours from both sides during WWII.

 The other talk was about the Special Relationship between 10 Downing and the White House.
 The basic gist of it was describing the way that American and